vibha1019/holiday_frontend/navigation/BigIdea4.md

 The internet is a fault tolerant system, through tests and different examples, we can see the vulnerabilites and failures of the different network connections.
 For a network to be fault-tolerant it must make sure all paths are able to connect whether or not a path fails, but it must also make up for an ineffective way of management of resources.

+# 4.3 Parallel and Distributed Programming (Video #5)

+## Learning Objectives

+**CSN-2.A:** For sequential, parallel, and distributed computing
+a.
+Compare problem solutions.
+b.
+Determine the efficiency of solutions and describe benefits and challenges of parallel and distributed programming.

+**CSN-2.B:** Describe Benefits and challenges of parallel and distributed programming.